vfab/blackbelt-aks-hackfest/labs/day1-labs/03-create-aks-cluster.md

         }
     }
     ]
+    ```

-    # copy the name from the results above and set to a variable
+1. Copy the name from the results above and set to a variable

-    NAME=
+    ```
+    NAME=<Resource Group name from output above>
+    ```

-    # confirm the NAME variable is set correctly
+1. Confirm the NAME variable is set correctly
+    ```
     echo $NAME

-    > ODL-aks-v2-gbb-8386
+    # Should output your Resource Group name, e.g. ODL-aks-v2-gbb-8386
+    ```

-    # We need to use a different cluster name, as sometimes the name in the group list has an underscore, and only dashes are permitted
+1. We might need to use a different cluster name, as sometimes the name in the group list has an underscore, and only dashes are permitted
+    ```
     CLUSTER_NAME="${NAME//_}"
     ```

-8. Create your AKS cluster in the resource group created above with 2 nodes, targeting Kubernetes version 1.11.2
+1. Create your AKS cluster in the resource group created above with 2 nodes, targeting Kubernetes version 1.11.2
     ```
     # This command can take 5-25 minutes to run as it is creating the AKS cluster.
 Please be PATIENT...